kihiukiragu/helpers/linux/debian/README.md

     ```

 ### (Optional) Change default Editor to vim

 1. Type: `sudo update-alternatives --config editor`
 2. Select `vim.basic`

 ## Install Google Chrome
-Debian comes with Firefox installed but you can add Chrome if you like: <https://www.linuxcapable.com/how-to-install-google-chrome-on-debian-linux/>
+Debian comes with Firefox installed but you can add Chrome if you like.

-1. Open terminal
+1. Open a terminal session
 2. Append the sources list to include the Google Chrome repository with the following command:

    ```